Research ethics glossary

 Notes: Gain may be financial or it may be non-monetary, such as political self-advancement.
 Gain may accrue to the researchers themselves or to their close family or associates.
 Conflicts of interest may arise through the existence of unequal relationships.
 It is impossible to avoid conflicts of interest, but the University aims to manage conflicts by requiring disclosure of interests.
 Where personal interests could directly and significantly affect, or perceived as affecting, the design, conduct, or reporting of the research, they must be disclosed and the University may withhold approval of the research or may approve it only after a change in study design or research personnel.

 Notes: The form must be signed and dated by the researcher who explained the project to the participant.
-The researcher(s) who secure consent must be approved by the principal investigator (principal researcher) as competent to the task and this must be identified on the CUREC application form if one is completed.
+The researcher(s) who secure consent must be approved by the principal investigator (principal researcher) as competent to the task and this must be identified on the application form.
 CUREC does not require signatures to be witnessed.

 D